yhbsh/balancing_binary_trees/README.md

 >## The second transformation is different
 * first the tree must be transformed via the first transformation in order for this to work!
-* it makes the every node in the right and left subtrees have a determined number of left/right children
+* it makes every node in the right and left subtrees have a determined number of left/right children
 * this determined number is generated using the formula:
 > * Un = Un-1 + k
 > * U0 = 0